gravity182/dotfiles/docs/README.md

 The bootstrap scripts, which you can find in [.config/yadm](../.config/yadm), will configure your shell and install all the required utils.
 I recommend you to look at the scripts yourself and adjust the setup to your liking before running.
 High chances are you don't need everything I use.

+After script finishes the job, please log out and log in again.
+Now, when opening a terminal, you should see Zsh inside a Tmux window.